accelazh/accelazh.github.io/_posts/2023-05-12-Recent-Paper-Reading-Wide-LRC-Protean-Skew-Polynomials.md

                 4. The final proof of full rank resides at "This implies that D1,D2,...,Dt are full rank", it's actually leveraging Skewed Polynomial Vandermonde matrix
         10. Appendix D Constructions of MR LRCs where global parities are outside local groups

-4. PMDS: Partial MDS Codes with Regeneration    [2020, 5 refs, IEEE Transactions on Information Theory] https://arxiv.org/pdf/2009.07643.pdf
+4. Partial MDS Codes with Regeneration (PMDS)    [2020, 5 refs, IEEE Transactions on Information Theory] https://arxiv.org/pdf/2009.07643.pdf
     1. Good.
 Combining LRC (Maximally Recoverable) with regenerating code.
 The regenerating parity be either as a local parity or a global parity.
        But note, regenerating code won't be effective if parity count is less than 2.